 Kayla began chasing passport stamps as a teenager and hasn’t stopped since.
-Her love for storytelling and building community–both on and offline–blossomed into her becoming a social media marketer, a role perfectly aligned with her passions.
+Her passion for social storytelling and building community–both on and offline–blossomed into her role as Senior Marketing Manager.

 I’m a super visual person, so putting together a virtual board of interesting spots is a must.
 I’ll bookmark cafés that I want to try, murals I need to find, and shots of the scenery that I’m dying to discover with my own eyes.
 Of course, if there are any special restaurants I want to try, I’ll try and snag a res prior to departure.
 For me, packing is always an afterthought!
 I’m totally the one throwing things in my suitcase a few hours before an international flight, barely able to get it zipped.